Mercerenies/a-turtles-troll/README.md

 ### Version 1.13

+* When a player opens an inventory other than their own, the current item they're holding is dropped
-* The **bedtime** event now shows a boss bar to indicate the current bedtime condition.
+* The **bedtime** event now shows a boss bar to indicate the current bedtime condition
-* If a player has four distinct potion effects, they begin to levitate in the air.
+* If a player has four distinct potion effects, they begin to levitate in the air

 ### Version 1.12